robocomp/robocomp-robolab/components/hardware/external_control/keyboardrobotcontroller/README.md

 # KeyboardRobotController

 `KeyboardRobotController` component is a Python implementation for controlling simulated differential robots using keyboard.
 The component just requires interactions with the keyboard to convert threshold values to translational and rotational velocities, in order to control differential robots via `DifferentialRobot.idsl` interface.
-When running the component, user can interact with `KEY_UP, KEY_DOWN, KEY_LEFT, KEY_RIGHT` arrows to control the robot on (RCIS simulator)[https://github.com/robocomp/robocomp#testing-the-installation-using-the-rcis-robotics-simulator].
+When running the component, user can interact with `KEY_UP, KEY_DOWN, KEY_LEFT, KEY_RIGHT` arrows to control the robot on [RCIS simulator](https://github.com/robocomp/robocomp#testing-the-installation-using-the-rcis-robotics-simulator).

 For detail of `DifferentialRobot.idsl` interface and its implemented component please find in `robocomp/components/robocomp-robolab/components/hardware/base/differentialrobotComp` document.